-Cocaine is a powerfully-addictive stimulant drug and one of the four hardest substances to quit.
+Cocaine is a potent stimulant drug and one of the four most challenging substances to quit.
 Here is more information on how cocaine works, signs and symptoms of cocaine use disorder and treatment options.

 What is cocaine addiction?

-Cocaine addiction is when someone has developed a tolerance for and become addicted to cocaine.
-This is a powerfully addictive stimulant drug that’s made primarily from the leaves of two coca species; Erythroxylum coca and Erythroxylum novogranatense.
+Cocaine use disorder is when someone has developed a tolerance for and become addicted to cocaine.
+The drug is a highly addictive stimulant drug made primarily from the leaves of two coca species; Erythroxylum coca and Erythroxylum novogranatense.

-People who are addicted to cocaine abuse two chemical forms of the substance; the water-soluble hydrochloride salt which is a fine, white crystalline powder, and the water-insoluble cocaine base (freebase).
-Users inject or snort the cocaine in powder form.
+Cocaine is distributed in two chemical forms: the water-soluble hydrochloride salt (a fine crystalline powder) and the water-insoluble cocaine base (freebase).
+Users inject or snort the drug in powder form.

-Some people find that cocaine helps them perform simple physical and mental tasks quickly and efficiently.
-Cocaine can also make you hyper alert and improves focus and concentration.
-This is why cocaine is often abused by people in high stress jobs.
-Large amounts of cocaine can lead to bizarre, unpredictable, and violent behavior.
+Cocaine can help you perform physical and mental tasks quickly and efficiently.
+It also makes you hyper-alert and improves focus and concentration, which is why people in high-stress jobs often abuse cocaine.
+Large amounts of cocaine can lead to bizarre, unpredictable, and violent behaviour.

 What is crack cocaine?

 Crack cocaine is the freebase form of cocaine.
 It is created by processing the drug with ammonia or sodium bicarbonate (baking soda) and water.
-This is heated to remove the hydrochloride to create a substance that can be smoked.
+The solution is heated to remove the hydrochloride to develop a substance that is smoked.

 Crack refers to the crackling sound you hear when freebase cocaine is smoked.
 The drug is also known on the street as Coke, snow powder or blow.

-Street dealers often “cut” cocaine powder with substances such as cornstarch, talcum powder, flour or baking soda to increase their profits.
-They also mix cocaine with other drugs that contain a local anesthetic or psychoactive stimulant.
-Some users combine cocaine with heroin and this is called a Speedball.
+Street dealers often “cut” cocaine powder with additives such as cornstarch, talcum powder, flour or baking soda to increase their profits.
+They also mix cocaine with other drugs that contain a local anaesthetic or psychoactive stimulant.
+Some users combine cocaine with heroin, and this is called a Speedball.

 Why is it illegal to snort or inject cocaine?

-Cocaine is classified a Schedule II drug because of its high potential for abuse.
-It can only be administered under strict medical supervision for legitimate medical uses, such as local anesthesia for some eye, ear and throat surgeries.
+Cocaine is classified as a Schedule II drug because of its high potential for abuse.
+It can only be administered under strict medical supervision for legitimate medical uses, such as local anaesthesia for particular eye, ear and throat surgeries.

-The coca plant grows in the jungles of Peru, Bolivia, Colombia, and neighboring countries.
+The coca plant grows in the jungles of Peru, Bolivia, Colombia, and neighbouring countries.
 For thousands of years, people in South America chewed or swallowed cocoa leaves for its stimulant effects.
-More than 100 years ago, the purified chemical – cocaine hydrochloride – was extracted from the plant and used as the main ingredient in tonics and elixirs to treat a wide variety of illnesses.
+More than 100 years ago, the purified chemical – cocaine hydrochloride – was extracted from the plant and used as the main ingredient in tonics and elixirs to treat various illnesses.

 Cocaine extract was even used in the early formation of what is Coca-Cola today.
 Cocaine extract was also used to block pain for surgeries and used for pain relief for chronic illnesses.

-Eventually, research revealed that cocaine is a powerfully addictive substances that can permanently change your brain structure and how it works.
-Cocaine was declared an illegal substance when the Harrison Narcotics Tax Act became law in 1914.
+Eventually, research revealed that cocaine is a powerful stimulant that changes brain structure with repeated use.
+Cocaine was declared an illegal substance when the Harrison Narcotics Anti-Narcotic Act became law in 1914.
 It was one of the first pieces of American legislation on the issue of drug regulation.

 How do people use cocaine?

-People with a cocaine addiction either snort the powder through their nose or rub it into their gums.
-Some dissolve the powder and inject it straight into the bloodstream.
-Some addicts mix cocaine and heroin which they also inject for instant effect, known as a Speedball.
+People with a cocaine addiction either snort the powder through their noses or rub it into their gums.
+Some dissolve the powder and inject it straight into their bloodstream.
+Some addicts mix cocaine and heroin, known as speedballing.

 Freebase cocaine is processed as a rock crystal.
-When this is heated and inhaled into the lungs, it makes a crackling sound which is why it’s called Crack cocaine.
-Some people also sprinkle crack cocaine on marijuana or add it to tobacco, and smoke it like a cigarette.
+When the crystal is heated and inhaled into the lungs, it makes a crackling sound (hence the name crack cocaine).
+Some people sprinkle crack cocaine on marijuana or add it to tobacco and smoke it like a cigarette.